lightninglabs/pool/README.md

 which allow for _streaming interest_ to be paid out.

 One important aspect of the market is that rather than buy/sell satoshis, we use _units_.
-A unit is imply 100,000 satoshis and represents the _smallest_ channel that can be bought or sold on the network.
+A unit is simply 100,000 satoshis and represents the _smallest_ channel that can be bought or sold on the network.

 With that said, let's place some orders to try to earn some yield from this 0.5